North American Network Operators' Group: Meetings

 NANOG meetings are held three times each year and include presentations, tutorials, and BOFs (Birds of a Feather meetings).
 There are also lightning talks, where speakers can submit brief presentations (no longer than 10 minutes) on a very short term.
 Conference participants typically include senior engineering staff from tier 1 and tier 2 ISPs.
-In addition to the conferences, NANOG On the Road events offer single-day networking events.
+In addition to the conferences, past NANOG On the Road events offered single-day networking events.

+Meetings regularly also host a number of social events, which include Women in Tech meetup, group physical activities (called NANOG Active), a NANOG sponsor-hosted Happy Hour, a social event at a local nightlife spot (upcoming events include an indoor golf outing), ARIN happy hours, and other social events meant to build community.
+These are included with general registration tickets.
+Small group Peering Forums are also offered at select events, which are one-on-one industry networking sessions with focused conversations.

 NANOG meetings are organized by NewNOG, Inc., a Delaware non-profit organization, which took over responsibility for NANOG from the Merit Network in February 2011.
 Meetings are hosted by NewNOG and other organizations from the U.S. and Canada.
 Overall leadership is provided by the NANOG Steering Committee, established in 2005, and a Program Committee.

+Talk recordings are available to the public on NANOG's YouTube channel from all past events.